-One of the important elements to living well with Bipolar Disorder is regular exercise.
+One important self-care tool for living well with bipolar disorder is regular exercise.
 One of the challenges I have found over the years, but especially during the COVID-19 pandemic, is the expense, inconvenience and limited access to facilities for working out.
 Our family has moved a lot (six times in eight years) and each time a new set of challenges presented themselves.

 Some places were a long distance from a work-out facility or pool, some places the fees were prohibitive, and it always involved extra time to get to the facility, and figuring out child care while I was working out.